Heleonix/heleonix/README.md

         from2.Item.Template=""
         to.items="selectedItems"
-        add.Template="@MyTemplates.CustomAddButton - for exactly the control with the 'add' name" Button.Template="@MyTemplates.CustomAddButton - for all buttons in this control.
-If there is a control with name 'Button' and Button control, handle it as an error" subControlName.Button.Template="@MyTemplates.CustomAddButton - for all buttons in the 'subControlName' control" add.text="@Buttons.add | converter1"
+        add.Template="@MyTemplates.CustomAddButton - for exactly the control with the 'add' name" Button.Template="@MyTemplates.CustomAddButton - for all descendant buttons in this component.
+If there is a control with name 'Button' and Button component, handle it as an error" subControlName.Button.Template="@MyTemplates.CustomAddButton - for all buttons in the 'subControlName' component" add.text="@Buttons.add | converter1"
-        add.extraValueForCustomControls="extraValue"
+        add.extraValueForCustomComponents="extraValue"
     >
         <from.Template>
             <div><List name="from2"/></div>